ixdat/ixdat/TOOLS.rst

 a virtual environment is being used and is active, then the commit hook will just work.

+For this reason, we recommend using **Anaconda Powershell Prompt** for Windows users to push their work.
+However, it needs to be used in **administrator mode** or flake8 raises a "permission denied" error.

 If the development is done elsewhere, but still somehow relies on a virtual environment (either a separate virtual environment or an anaconda environment), and git is used via the Git Bash program that is installed along with Git for Windows, then a bit more work is required.
+This can be buggy.

 The problem is that Git Bash does not know about the path of the development tools, so that will have to be set manually.

 First we should locate the path of the tools.
 In case a separate